babashka/babashka/README.md

 ### Goals

-* Fast startup times compared to JVM Clojure.
+* Fast starting Clojure scripting alternative for JVM Clojure
 * Easy installation: grab the self-contained binary and run.
 No JVM needed.
 * Familiarity and portability:
   - Scripts should be compatible with JVM Clojure as much as possible